Factbox: Airlines suspend some flights to China over coronavirus

 BA.com, the airline’s website, showed no direct flights to China were available to book in January and February.
 The airline said in an email the cancellations were in effect until Jan.
 31 while it assesses the situation.

 Finnish airline Finnair said on Jan.
-28 it would suspend its flights to Nanjing and Beijing Daxing until the end of March after China suspended international group travel from the country.
+28 it would suspend its flights to Nanjing and Beijing until the end of March after China suspended international group travel from the country.

-Finnair will suspended its three weekly flights between Helsinki and Beijing Daxing International Airport between Feb.
+Finnair will suspend its three weekly flights between Helsinki and Beijing Daxing between Feb.
 5 and March 29 and its two weekly flights between Helsinki and Nanjing between Feb.
 8 and March 29.

 Chicago-based United said it was suspending 24 U.S. flights to Beijing, Hong Kong and Shanghai between Feb.
 1 and Feb.
 8 because of a significant drop in demand.